Xabilahu/eGela-Scraper/README.md

 ## Usage

-Launch the scraper with the following command:
+Launch the scraper with the following command.
+In the first launch it will setup your environment downloading the dependencies needed.

 ```
-python3 scrap.py -o /path/to/output/folder
+./scrap.sh -o /path/to/output/folder
 ```

 After that, you will be prompted your eGela credentials to gain access to the website.
 Those credentials won't be stored or even shared, they are discarded after the login success.